realworldocaml/book/en/inside-the-runtime.md

 # Understanding the Garbage Collector

 We've described the runtime format of individual OCaml variables earlier in [xref](#memory-representation-of-values).
-When you run your program, OCaml manages the lifecycle of these variables by keeping track of allocated values and freeing them when they're no longer needed.
-This in turn means that your applications don't need to manually implement memory management and reduces the likelihood of memory leaks creeping into your code.
+When you execute your program, OCaml manages the lifecycle of these variables by regularly scanning allocated values and freeing them when they're no longer needed.
+This in turn means that your applications don't need to manually implement memory management and greatly reduces the likelihood of memory leaks creeping into your code.

-The OCaml runtime is a standard C library that provides a collection of routines that can be called by running OCaml programs.
-The runtime manages a *heap*, which is a collection of memory blocks that it obtains from the operating system.
+The OCaml runtime is a C library that provides routines that can be called from running OCaml programs.
+The runtime manages a *heap*, which is a collection of memory regions that it obtains from the operating system.
 The runtime uses this memory to hold *heap blocks* that it fills up with OCaml values in response to allocation requests by the OCaml program.

 ## Mark and sweep garbage collection

-When there isn't enough memory available to satisfy an allocation request from the existing heap blocks, the runtime system invokes the *garbage collector* (or GC).
+When there isn't enough memory available to satisfy an allocation request from the pool of allocated heap blocks, the runtime system invokes the *garbage collector* (or GC).
 An OCaml program can't explicitly free a value when it is done with it.
 Instead, the GC regularly determines which values are *live* and which values are *dead*, i.e. no longer in use.
 Dead values are collected and their memory made available for re-use by the application.

 The garbage collector doesn't keep constant track of values as they are allocated and used.
-It regularly scans them by starting from a set of *root* values that the application always has access to (such as the stack).
+Instead, it regularly scans them by starting from a set of *root* values that the application always has access to (such as the stack).
 The GC maintains a directed graph in which heap blocks are nodes, and there is an edge from heap block `b1` to heap block `b2` if some field of `b1` points to `b2`.
 All blocks reachable from the roots by following edges in the graph must be retained, and unreachable blocks can be reused by the application.
 This strategy is commonly known as *mark and sweep* garbage collection.

 ## Generational garbage collection